UI5Lab/UI5Lab-central/docs/ContributeLibrary.md

-## Contribute your Custom Control Library to UI5lab
+## Contribute a Custom Control Library to UI5lab

 To contribute your custom controls to UI5lab you need to transform it into a UI5Lab library.
 A simple example set up according to our best practices can be found in project [UI5Lab-library-simple](https://github.com/UI5Lab/UI5Lab-library-simple).